WasmEdge/docs/docs/develop/rust/wasinn/openvino.md

 cargo build --target wasm32-wasi --release
 ```

-The output WASM file lies in `target/wasm32-wasi/release/wasmedge-wasinn-example-mobilenet-image.wasm`.
+The output WASM file is `target/wasm32-wasi/release/wasmedge-wasinn-example-mobilenet-image.wasm`.

-Next, download the OpenVINO model files and use WasmEdge to classify your own images.
+Next, download the OpenVINO model files and use WasmEdge to classify your images.

 ```bash
 ./download_mobilenet.sh
 wasmedge --dir .:. wasmedge-wasinn-example-mobilenet-image.wasm mobilenet.xml mobilenet.bin input.jpg
 ```

-You can replace `input.jpg` with your own image file.
+You can replace `input.jpg` with your image file.

 ## Improve performance

-For the AOT mode which is much more quickly, you can compile the WASM first:
+For the AOT mode, which is much more quickly, you can compile the WASM first:

 ```bash
 wasmedgec wasmedge-wasinn-example-mobilenet.wasm out.wasm